inofix/ansible-acme-setup/README.md

   * inofix.acme-setup (this role)
   * inofix.acme-tiny-install
   * inofix.acme-tiny-sign
-  * inofix.acme-tiny-sign-cron (to automatically repeat the signing once a month)
+  * inofix.acme-tiny-cron (to automatically repeat the signing once a month)
 * A host that makes only use of the certificates, but does not itself request the signing directly with Let's Encrypt will need to run these roles
   * inofix.acme-setup (this role)
   * inofix.acme-request